danielsaidi/website_danielsaidi/collections/_posts/2023/2023-02-09-adding-a-sticky-header-to-a-swiftui-scroll-view.md

 ![A screenshot of a sticky header]({{page.assets}}sticky-header.jpg)

-You may also notice that the navigation bar title uses a different font.
+You may also notice that the navbar title uses a different font.
 This is because the screen replaces the default title with a custom one that fades in as the header is scrolled away:

 ```swift
 scrollView